marcosrego-web/editor4roks/README.md

 ### Changelog

+**2.1.1** - Joomla - Extra buttons on the default editor.
+Corrected a bug where the panels could open behind the default editor.

 **2.1.0** - Added the plugin settings page with option to change between NicEdit or the default editor.

 **2.0.1** - The css and javascripts were changed to avoid cached files when updating from version 1.